Electric Vehicle Frequently Asked Questions and responses to common myths

 The Myth: Is there enough lithium?
 Mining for materials to make batteries is bad for the environment.

-Mark Jacobson, Stanford University professor and author of No Miracles Needed: How Today’s Technology Can Save Our Climate and Clean Our Air, says wind and solar require about 1 percent of the mining fossil fuel energy needs in terms of materials mass.
-Check out the David Suzuki Foundation article Digging into the Mining Impacts of Renewable Energy.
+Mark Jacobson, Stanford University professor and author of Still No Miracles Needed: How Today’s Technology Can Save Our Climate and Clean Our Air, notes that wind and solar require only about 1% of the material mining needed by fossil fuels.

 Also, recycling batteries reduces the need for extracting, refining and transporting new minerals.
-Recycled materials from used batteries could meet a portion of new EV battery demand in future.
+Recycled materials from used batteries are expected to meet a portion of new EV battery demand in future.

 The Myth: Won’t EVs put a strain on utilities to produce enough electricity?